Yxwww/yuxi-site/posts/darkmode.md

 image: capybara-darkmode.png
 ---

-{% callout %}
+{% callout type="caution" title="Note" %}
-This post is curently published in `dev notes` format.
-Will probably turn it into a proper blog post when I get to it.
+This post is curently published as _dev notes_ format.
+Will turn it into a proper blog post at somepoint. 🤞
 {% /callout %}

 ## Requirements